Camden Town tube station: Future expansion and upgrade

 The station is too small for current passenger demand, with just two escalators and too few passageways between Northern line platforms.
 The station is particularly busy at weekends with tourists visiting Camden Market and Camden High Street, with entry to the station prohibited on Sunday afternoons to prevent overcrowding on the station's narrow platforms.
-By 2021, weekday passenger demand at the station is expected to grow by 40 per cent.
+A 2017 consultation suggested that by 2021, weekday passenger demand at the station was expected to grow by 40 per cent.

 London Underground originally submitted redevelopment plans in the early 2000s, a £130m project that would have eased congestion and provided step free access – with residential and office development above the new station.
 However, the project involved demolition of all buildings between Buck Street, Camden High Street and Kentish Town Road – including Buck Street Market, Electric Ballroom and the ox-blood tiled Leslie Green station building itself.
 London Underground's reasoning was that land was required for a temporary entrance for the station while the new station was built.
 Complaints regarding the loss of these buildings and the market – as well as complaints regarding out-of-place and out-of-scale development when compared to the remainder of Camden Town – led to a public inquiry, which was held in 2004.
 In 2005, Transport for London had their Transport and Works Act order refused by the office of the Deputy Prime Minister and the scheme was subsequently cancelled.

 In 2013, TfL announced new redevelopment plans given the continuing congestion and high passenger demand at the station.
 Instead of the previously aborted scheme, TfL proposed a new station building built on the north side of Buck Street, on the site of the vacated Hawley School, avoiding the need to demolish both the original station and the other previously-threatened buildings.
 As well as this new station entrance, expansion work would take place throughout the station with new escalators and passageways and step-free access - tripling the size of the station.
 In the 2017 consultation, construction work was estimated to take four years to complete.
 In 2018, following the delays to Crossrail and the knock on effects on TfL's business plan, the station upgrade was placed on hold indefinitely.

 Station layout

 As one of only three stations where transfers between the Bank and Charing Cross branches are possible and the northern of the two junctions between them, Camden Town features a complex platform arrangement.
-Like its sister station of Kennington, the station has four platforms with cross-platform interchanges available between branches.
+Like its sister station of Kennington, the station has four platforms with cross-platform interchanges available between the branches.